nataliehman/academic-kickstart-hugo-portfolio/content/project/designing-interface-smart-devices/index.md

 ## Overview

-Eat Smart is an app focused on healthy eating.
-It provides food suggestions and nutrition details to help users manage their health goals.

-This was a team project I did when I joined the UX Playground course.
+This was a team project I did with UX Playground.
 The focus was to explore the challenges of designing interfaces for smart devices.

 <span class="text-emphasis">This is an incomplete and conceptual project.</span>

-{{< figure class="course-photos text-center" src="imgs/group-photo.jpg" title="The team celebrating after finishing the course" >}}
+{{< figure class="course-photos text-center" src="imgs/group-photo.jpg" title="The team celebrating after finishing the project" >}}

 ## Project Brief